Skip to Content

 Requirements

-# Install globally npm install -g @grepr/cli
+# Install globally with npm npm install -g @grepr/cli

 grepr --help